SparqNet/sparq-gitbook/evm-contracts/README.md

 ---
-description: A primer on EVM smart contracts in the AppLayer ecossystem.
+description: A primer on EVM smart contracts in the AppLayer ecosystem.
 ---

 # EVM contracts